 Outcasts and Pariahs

 Overprotected teenagers are more at a loss in the high school environment than their counterparts in either elementary and junior high school.
-These teenagers often have nonexistent and/or extremely poor social skills.
+These teenagers often have nonexistent or extremely poor social skills.
 This makes them outcasts and pariahs among their peers.
 Teachers furthermore find such teenagers distressing and disturbing to say the least.
 These teenagers are emotionally underdeveloped in many ways.

 Dependent and Risk-Averse